-Statement The Speaker(s), False and Reasons Facts Giving Rise No. Date(s), and Misleading Statements Were to a Strong Medium Statements False and Inference of Misleading When Scienter Made 1 When: [date] [Direct quotation [Summarize [Summarize Where: [e.g., press of the alleged false arguments on arguments on release] and misleading scienter with scienter with Speakers: [e.g., statements.] specific references specific references CEO] to paragraphs in to paragraphs in (Compl. ¶) the complaint.] the complaint.]
+Statement No. The Speaker(s), Date(s), and Medium False and Misleading Statements Reasons Statements Were False and Misleading When Made Facts Giving Rise to a Strong Inference of Scienter 1 When: [date] Where: [e.g., press release] Speakers: [e.g., CEO] (Compl. ¶ ) [Direct quotation of the alleged false and misleading statements.]
+[Summarize arguments on scienter with specific references to paragraphs in the complaint.]
+[Summarize arguments on scienter with specific references to paragraphs in the complaint.]